nllz/IRTF-HRPC/draft-research.md

 Example:
 Heterogeneity is inevitable and needs be supported by design.
 Multiple types of hardware must be allowed for, e.g. transmission speeds differing by at least 7 orders of magnitude, various computer word lengths, and hosts ranging from memory-starved microprocessors up to massively parallel supercomputers.
 Multiple types of    application protocol must be allowed for, ranging from the simplest such as remote login up to the most complex such as distributed databases {{RFC1958}}.

 Impacts:
-•	Right to freedom of expression
+- Right to freedom of expression

 ##### Anonymity
 Question(s):
 Did you have a look at the Privacy Considerations for Internet Protocols {{RFC6973}}, especially section 6.1.1 ?

 Explanation:
 Anonymity refers to the condition of an identity being unknown or concealed {{RFC4949}}.
 It is an important feature for many end-users, as it allows them different degrees of privacy online.

 Example:
 Often standards expose private information, it is important to consider ways to mitigate the obvious privacy impacts.
 For instance, a feature which uses deep packet inspection or geolocation data could refuse to open this data to third parties, that might be able to connect the data to a physical person.

 Impacts:
-•	Right to non-discrimination
+- Right to non-discrimination
-•	Right to political participation
+- Right to political participation
-•	Right to freedom of assembly and association
+- Right to freedom of assembly and association
-•	Right to security
+- Right to security

 ##### Pseudonymity
 Question(s):
 Have you considered the Privacy Considerations for Internet Protocols {{RFC6973}}, especially section 6.1.2 ?
 Does this specification collect personally derived data?
 Does the standard utilize data that is personally-derived, i.e. derived from the interaction of a single person, or their device or address?
 Does this specification generate personally derived data, and if so how will that data be handled?

 Explanation:
-Pseudonymity – the ability to disguise one’s identity online – is an important feature for many end-users, as it allows them different degrees of anonymity and privacy online.
+Pseudonymity &#x2013; the ability to disguise one's identity online &#x2013; is an important feature for many end-users, as it allows them different degrees of anonymity and privacy online.

 Example:
 Designing a standard that exposes private information to ??, it is important to consider ways to mitigate the obvious impacts.
 For instance, a feature which uses deep packet inspection or geolocation data could refuse to open this data to third parties, that might be able to connect the data to a physical person.

 Impacts: